Recycling your old refrigerator or freezer responsibly offers a lot more than just a lower electricity bill.

 If your refrigerator or freezer is 25 years old, it consumes on average 1,500-kilowatt hours annually.
 A new unit would consume 400 to 500 kilowatt hours annually.
 Recycling the older unit would free up this energy for other uses and lessen overall energy demand.
 Nishnabotna Valley REC offers a $50 rebate to members who recycle their qualifying appliances.

-If you take the refrigerator, freezer or window A/C unit to a qualifying landfill and get a receipt indicating what type of appliance you delivered, you may qualify for a $50/unit rebate.
+If you take the refrigerator or freezer to a qualifying landfill and get a receipt indicating what type of appliance you delivered, you may qualify for a $50/unit rebate.

 Each member can recycle maximum of 3 appliances.